 MONDAY – Depart Florence, arrive in Verona

 Highlights of Verona Day One – Teatro Romano

 You’ve seen some of the best that Italy has to offer.
-The history rich, capital city of Rome.
+The history-rich, capital city of Rome.
 The understated, bustling city of Florence.
 You may think that you’ve seen the best… but you haven’t even scratched the surface.

 Making your way further north brings you to Verona, a colorful Italian town with oodles of charm.
 Situated along the Adige River, Verona was put on the map by Shakespeare, having inspired Romeo and Juliet.
-A city so quintessentially Italy, less tourists, and a culinary scene that can stand up to anyone else, Verona offers it all.
+A city so quintessentially Italy, with fewer tourists, and a culinary scene that can stand up to anyone else, Verona offers it all.

 Getting lost in the colorful streets is truly the best way to discover Verona.
 Start in Piazza Bra to see the Verona Arena.
 An Arena that on a smaller scale, looks almost identical to Rome’s Colosseum.
-Eventually make your way towards the Adige River.
+Eventually, make your way towards the Adige River.
 Here you’ll find the gem of Verona, Teatro Romano.
-While it costs a few dollars to enter, its worth it to see the views of Verona.
+While it costs a few dollars to enter, it’s worth it to see the views of Verona.
 Once you reach the top of the theatre, you’ll look down upon the turquoise river, orange roofed, multi-colored buildings, and hundreds of years of history in front of you.
 A chance for still and quietness, above a city bustling below.

 TUESDAY – Depart Verona, arrive in Rome